Writing Documentation#

 • Use :math: environments to write actual math.

-Note that docstrings must follow Sphinx syntax, not Jupyter Notebook syntax.
+Note that docstrings must follow Sphinx syntax, not Jupyter notebook syntax.
 For example, use :math:\i^2 = -1`instead of\(i^2 = -1\)`.

 Helpful Jupyter Book References#